Garlic Herb Baked Cod

 • Lemon: Fish and lemon are best friends!

-How To Make The Perfect Baked Cod
+How To Bake Cod Perfectly

 Switch Up The Seasonings

 • French: Use fresh or dried thyme in place of the parsley, and add a tablespoon of chopped capers.
+You could also drizzle beurre blanc on top or make this baked cod with orange beurre blanc for a citrus twist!

 • Cajun: Replace the paprika with your favorite Cajun seasoning blend and a pinch of cayenne pepper.